JonnyPickard/redux-fetch-examples/redux-thunk-example/README.md

 After you have connected your component to redux you can dispatch an action creator parent function that returns a function with dispatch passed in as an argument.

-Benefits of using this approach are that you can dispatch multiple actions to highlight what state your fetch request is in:
+An interesting pattern when using this approach is dispatching multiple actions to highlight what state your fetch request is in like so:

 ```js
 {